kubernetes-sigs/gateway-api/geps/gep-3793/index.md

       port: 80
 ```

-**Multiple Gateways**: A defaulted Route MAY include both a `DefaultGateway`
+**Multiple Gateways**: A defaulted Route MAY both set `useDefaultGateway` and
-and other specific named Gateways, although this is not expected to be common
+name other Gateways in `parentRefs`, although this is not expected to be
-in practice:
+common in practice:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1